mendersoftware/mender-artifact/Documentation/artifact-format.md

 only `rootfs-image`, but there may be others in the future, like `docker-image` or something package based.

-The remaining entries in `header.tar.xz` are then organized in buckets under `headers/xxxx` folders, where `xxxx` are four digits, starting from zero, and corresponding to each element `updates` inside `header-info`, in order.
+The remaining entries in `header.tar.gz` are then organized in buckets under `headers/xxxx` folders, where `xxxx` are four digits, starting from zero, and corresponding to each element `updates` inside `header-info`, in order.
 The following sub sections define each field under each such bucket.